ammarhakim/gkeyll1/docs/manual/array-classes.rst

 .. class:: FixedVector

   The class ``Lucee::FixedVector`` provides a one-dimensional array of fixed size.
-The size of the array must be know at compile time.
+The size of the array must be known at compile time.
 It is declared as::

     namespace Lucee